apify/crawlee/website/blog/2024/06-10-creating-a-netflix-show-recommender-using-crawlee-and-react/index.md

 ## Prerequisites

-To use Crawlee, you need to have Node.js 16 or higher version.
+To use Crawlee, you need to have Node.js 16 or newer.

 :::tip
-Before we start this tutorial, we recommend you [visit Crawlee's GitHub](https://github.com/apify/crawlee) and check out the codebase and installation guide.
-If you like Crawlee, do give us a star.
+If you are liking this blog so far, we request you to [give Crawlee a star on GitHub](https://github.com/apify/crawlee), it helps us to reach and help more developers.
 :::

 You can install the latest version of Node.js from the [official website](https://nodejs.org/en/).
 This great [Node.js installation guide](https://blog.apify.com/how-to-install-nodejs/) gives you tips to avoid issues later on.

-## Creating React app
+## Creating a React app

 First, we will create a React app (for the front end) using Vite.
 Run this command in the terminal to create it: